What is Ansible?

 Moving secret retrieval to the node provides a maximum level of security.
 This approach reduces the security risk by providing each node with the minimal amount of privilege required for that node.
 The Conjur Module also provides host level audit logging of secret retrieval.
 Environment variables are never written to disk.

-The module receives variables and a command as arguments and, similar to Conjur's Summon CLI, provides an interface for fetching secrets from a provider and exporting them to a sub-process environment.
+The module receives variables and a command as arguments and provides an interface for fetching secrets from a provider and exporting them to a sub-process environment.

 Note that you can provide both Conjur variables and non-Conjur variables, where in Conjur variables a